Overview - Energy

 These challenges imply several energy related targets, in terms of share of energy from renewable sources, primary and final energy consumption, energy dependency or greenhouse gas emissions.

-Take a guided tour with our user-friendly digital publication and explore energy statistics through easy texts, visualisations and videos.
+Read our interactive publication to get familiar with energy statistics through easy texts, visualisations and videos.

 The energy balance allows to see the relative importance of the different fuels in their contribution to the economy.